bitrise-io/devcenter/_articles/reviews/build-and-deploy-multiple-flavor-apks-to-the-play-store.md

 published: false

 ---
 You can have an app with multiple flavors where flavors represent different versions of the core app.
 Each version has different features to them.
-Each of these versions can be built and released to an App Store or deployed to the same device. when - if you want to build a release a different version of your app
+Each of these versions can be built and released to an App Store or deployed to the same device.

+Build types are not the same as build flavors.
+Build types mean how the app is built and packaged such as a debug or a release build.
+If you have two flavors of the same app and at least two build types, it means 4 different versions, that is, build variants can be made.

 It is possible to have multiple flavors of your Android APK  and have them built and released separately from their main/base/full version.